corneil/spring-data-demo/README.md

 The project includes metadata for SpringSource Tool Suite.

+The default JPA configuration uses embedded H2.
+(I had weird problems with Derby)

 Before running the demo:

-  * Create the MySQL schema and MongoDB database.
+  * Create the MongoDB database.
-  * Update src/main/resources/META-INF/spring/database.properties to match the MySQL or MongoDB instances you want to connect to.
+  * Update src/main/resources/META-INF/spring/database.properties to match the MongoDB instances you want to connect to.

+The project build has been converted to Gradle.

-Run demo by invoking mvn test
+Run demo by invoking gradlew test testMongo

 The spring xml configuration files are not used anymore but they serve as an example of an equivalent to the JavaConfig.